Return to Index

 • Think of the person and try to identify the feeling—anger, envy, etc.

 • Stay focused on the feeling until it passes away.
-If a thought about the person arises, bring your focus back to the ‘I’ who who feels angry, envious, etc.
+If a thought about the person arises, bring your focus back to the ‘I’ who who feels angry, envious, betrayed, etc.

 • Bring up the feeling again.